Replication Lab: Causal Forests and Heterogeneous Treatment Effects

 Causal forests extend random forests from prediction to causal inference.
 Instead of predicting Y, a causal forest estimates the conditional average treatment effect (CATE): tau(x) = E[Y(1) - Y(0) | X = x].
 The method splits the covariate space to maximize treatment effect heterogeneity rather than outcome prediction accuracy.
 Combined with honesty (separate subsamples for splitting and estimation), causal forests produce pointwise asymptotically normal and consistent CATE estimates.

-Why the Wager and Athey paper matters: It provided the first theoretically grounded method for estimating heterogeneous treatment effects using tree-based methods, complete with valid confidence intervals.
-The causal forest has become the standard tool for CATE estimation in economics.
+Why the Wager and Athey (2018) paper matters: It provided the first theoretically grounded method for estimating heterogeneous treatment effects using tree-based methods, complete with valid confidence intervals.
+The causal forest has become one of the most widely used tools for CATE estimation in economics.

 What you will do: